tegansnyder/docker-magento/README.md

 Build the docker container you can tag it something other than "magneto" if you want:

-* sudo docker build -t="magento" .
+* sudo docker build -t="magento2" .

 ###### Sit back and wait for 10-15 minutes while the magic happens!

 When finished building you will need to run your docker container.
 By default it exposes port 80 but I suggest you override it to a non-standard port:

-* sudo docker run -p 8989:80 -d magento
+* sudo docker run -p 8989:80 -d magento2

 Then configure virtual box to port forward that port so you can access it from you web browser: